ecr007/Docker-Essential-Training/01-Docker-Explained.md

 - runtime-spec does not dicate how to do these things
 - **runc** from docker is de facto industry standard runtime.

+## The Docker Engine

+Container Engine make managing containers easy.
+Including entire domain specific languages for configuring containers before they start.

+**Docker Engine**

+- Most popular container engine.
+- Come with the docker command line tools.
+- Also comes with a REST-API managing containers and a DSL for creating container images called **Dockerfile**
+- Use a **Containerd** as its runtime by default.

+## Where are Docker's configuration files?

+- /var/lib/docker/ : containers, volumes, and metadata used by docker client and runtime.
+- /var/lib/docker/overlay/ : container volumes stora data from containers while they're running.
+- /var/run/docker.sock : the pipe between the Docker Client and Docker Engine.
+Unix Socket live there.
+- /etc/docker/deamon.json : Docker Engine Configuration (Might not exist at first) , HTTP proxies and runtime configuration.